Camp Cooking Gear Guide—Build the Ultimate Camp Kitchen!

 Kettle

 A kettle is a great thing to have at a campsite.
-Not only does it allow you to boil water for tea, coffee, or hot chocolate, but it can be really useful when washing dishes.
+It allows you to boil water for tea, coffee, or hot chocolate and can also be really useful when washing dishes.
 Just warm up a little water and pour as needed.
-Tragically our favorite stainless steel kettle by GSI has been discontinued, but they still make the Halulite Tea Kettle (a hard anodized aluminum model).
-This kettle comes in a 1qt and a larger 1.8qt version.
+We like this one from Sea to Summit, which collapses to save space.

 Eurolux Percolator